Photo of trans woman with Texas gov. goes viral

 A day later, the woman, Ashley Smith, shared the photo on social media.

-"How will the Potty Police know I'm transgender if the Governor doesn't," longtime San Antonio resident Smith captioned the photo, which has the hashtag #BATHROOMBUDDY.
+"How will the Potty Police know I'm transgender if the Governor doesn't," Smith captioned the photo, which has the hashtag #BATHROOMBUDDY.

 The photo has garnered nearly 5,000 likes, with many praising Smith for her move.